ionic-team/stencil-site/docs/index.md

 It helps to think of Stencil as a tool that generates highly performant but 100% Web Component compatible code for you automatically, with most of the work happening at build time so there's practically no additional code needed at runtime.

-Because Stencil is primarily a build tool, it requires using a specific syntax that has been inspired by Angular, React, and Vue, and uses TypeScript out of the box.
+Because Stencil is primarily a build tool, it requires using a specific syntax that has been inspired by Angular, React, and Vue.
+Stencil components are built with TypeScript and a flavor of JSX, blending the best concepts from leading frameworks into a simple and familiar component class system.

 ## Credits